Messxrem/ethernaut-solutions/README.md

 The goal of the challenges is to claim ownership of the contract.

 In order to be the `owner` we have to call `changeOwner()` with the our account address as the argument and pass `tx.origin != msg.sender` statement which is true if you call the function from a smart contract.
-Then `msg.sender` will be the attacker contract address while `tx.origin` will be your account address:
+Then `msg.sender` will be the attacker contract address, while `tx.origin` will be your account address:

 ```solidity
 function changeOwner(address _owner) public {